-I'm an evolutionary ecologist interested in how organisms respond to environmental change, including how adaptation to local environments in the past influences contemporary plastic responses and future environmental adaptation.
-I combine experiments with molecular and bioinformatic techniques to investigate the genomic basis and spatial scale of local adaptation in the face of gene flow.
+I (she/her) am a marine evolutionary ecologist interested in how organisms respond to environmental change, including how adaptation to local environments in the past influences contemporary plastic responses and current/future environmental adaptation.
+My research uses interdisciplinary experimental and genomic studies of natural populations to understand the ecological and genetic mechanisms of adaptation to local environments across different spatial and temporal scales.
 I believe that the answers to these questions are critical for predicting the persistence of species in the face of environmental change and for managing populations effectively to lower the potential for extinctions and losses of biodiversity.

 adaptation | plasticity | behaviour

 gene flow | structural variation | mating systems | reproductive barriers

 The spatial scale, molecular basis, and demographic consequences of variable responses to environmental change (PI; funded by the James S. McDonnell Foundation and American Genetics Association)

 TORSKETROMMING (COD DRUMMING) (PI; funded by the Centre for Coastal Research, University of Agder, Norwegian Centre for Technology in Music and Art, and the Arts Council of Norway)

 CODSIZE (Partner; funded by the Norwegian Research Council MARINFORSK programme)

 Sociality Under Scarcity (Working group member; funded by the Santa Fe Institute and the James S. McDonnell Foundation)

 Please see my Google Scholar page for the complete and most up-to-date publications list.